 Length: 128 minutes / 2.13 hours

-For a director who specialized in modern British heist films, Sherlock Holmes was a step in a somewhat different direction.
+For a director who specialized in modern British heist films, Sherlock Holmes (2009) was a step in a somewhat different direction.
 Of course, this wasn’t in the direction of his 2002 flop, Swept Away (heavily influenced by his then-wife, Madonna), but was instead an expansion into period pieces.
-After all, Sherlock Holmes is still set in London, and still deals with mystery (much like his previous heist films had done), the only change being that it was a bit more of a historical piece.
-Ritchie really did his homework on this one, as this Sherlock Holmes series strays from the cliché of its predecessor and advances into the more realistic, and is more true to form of the source material it is based upon.
+After all, Sherlock Holmes is still set in London and still deals with mystery (much like his previous heist films).
+The only difference with this movie was that it was a bit more of a historical piece.
+Ritchie really did his homework on this one, as this Sherlock Holmes series strays from the cliché of its predecessor and advances into the more realistic, and is truer to the source material it is based upon.

-As such, the box office success of Sherlock Holmes speaks volumes of Ritchie’s handling of the iconic character.
-Set in the late 19th century, Sherlock Holmes (Robert Downey Jr.) and Dr. Watson (Jude Law) are a mystery solving duo that have just thwarted the plans of Lord Blackwell (Mark Strong).
+The box office success of Sherlock Holmes speaks volumes of Ritchie’s handling of the iconic character.
+Set in the late 19th century, Sherlock Holmes (Robert Downey Jr.) and Dr. Watson (Jude Law) are a mystery-solving duo who have just thwarted the plans of Lord Blackwell (Mark Strong).
 And yet, when it appears that Blackwell has been resurrected after his hanging, the game is afoot once again.
-It seems that the mystery that Holmes had solved was only the tip of the iceberg, as he and Dr. Watson follow a trail of murders which eventually lead them to Parliament itself.
+It seems the mystery that Holmes had solved was only the tip of the iceberg, as he and Dr. Watson follow a trail of murders which eventually lead them to Parliament itself.
 Can they stop Blackwell’s plan in time, or will he succeed in tilting the political tables toward his favor?

 Lock, Stock, and Two Smoking Barrels